cjripple/DH110-SEM1F/assignment03/README.md

 #### What are the characteristics of users?

 The audience profile who uses this website is pretty diverse.
 The average age is estimated ~35 years old, with the majority of users being from minority backgrounds who are interested in their legal rights.
 Users are in the working class and low-income backgrounds.

+#### In which context (where, why) would the users do that activity?

+The context here is very specific.
+This is for citizens in the State of New York who are interested in filing a complaint and/or investigating misconduct from a New York Judge.
+In some cases, a user may look up this website for research purposes in advance, or might be doing research to help a friend, but most of the time, the user will use the website to help themselves after an interaction with a judge.